Active ingredient

 Liver damage

 This medicine can cause inflammation or damage to cells in the liver that affect the normal function of the liver.
-Injured liver cells may leak high amounts of certain substances (liver enzymes and bilirubin) into the bloodstream, in which can be detected by blood tests.
+Injured liver cells may leak high amounts of certain substances (liver enzymes and bilirubin) into the bloodstream, which can be detected by blood tests.

 In most cases you will not have any symptoms but tell your doctor or nurse straight away if you get: